mnx-solutions/incident-response-docs/docs/after/post_mortem_template.md

-This is a standard template we use for post-mortems at PagerDuty.
+This is a standard template we use for post-mortems at MNX Solutions.
 Each section describes the type of information you will want to put in that section.

 ---